The Nest

 • Your tub might be smaller due to the additional layer a bath liner provides.

 These are some of the reasons that might steer a person away from choosing one.
 Overall, the biggest drawback of Bath Fitters is the price.
 You need a professional if you want the installation done correctly, and professionals cost more.
-Look at your budget to see if a bath fitter is in the cards.
+Could you look at your budget to see if a bath fitter is in the cards?
 It’s better to spend more money on a quality fiberglass tub liner from Bath Fitter than to go with something cheap and potentially damaging.

 Is a Bath Fitter Right For You?